Judith Butcher Award

 Winners of the Judith Butcher Award

-- The call for nominations will go out each year in early March to members and Corporate Subscribers of the SfEP.
+- The call for nominations will go out each year, normally in early March, to members and Corporate Subscribers of the SfEP.

-- The closing date will be the third Monday in April.
+- The closing date will normally be the third Monday in April.

 - Individual members of the SfEP are eligible to receive the JBA.
-Serving council members and existing honorary members are not eligible.
+Serving council members and existing honorary members are not eligible, and services for the Society while on the council shall not be taken into account.

 - Nominations (one or more) may be sent in only by SfEP members and Corporate Subscribers.
 No one may nominate themselves.